Australian lawmakers blast Murdoch's 'troubling media monopoly' in new report - KRDO

 Liberal Senator Andrew Bragg called the recommendations “reckless” and said intervention in the private sector could ultimately harm press freedom.
 Nationals Senator Sam McMahon said calls for more government involvement were censorship in disguise.

-Rudd rejected the dissenting views on Twitter, calling it “a profound disappointment that Liberal & National senators decided again to jump into bed with Murdoch against the Australian people & our democracy.”
+In a statement, Rudd rejected the dissenting views, calling it “a profound disappointment that Liberal & National senators decided again to jump into bed with Murdoch against the Australian people and against our democracy.”

+The statement acknowledged that governments “often try to ignore Senate recommendations,” and to that end, it said the Australians for a Murdoch Royal Commission campaign group is launching a “fighting fund” to make sure the Senate committee’s recommendation “can not be swept under the parliamentary rug.”

 Murdoch’s media empire spans the globe, and it has also faced scrutiny in the United Kingdom, where News Corp owns newspapers including The Sun and The Times.